ahmetsenturk/masters-thesis/content/implementation.typ

 Displaying personalized feedback on the LMS and delivering it to the students was our last objective, complementing the previous two objectives.
 Our objective was to develop a design that would meet our requirements (FR 12 and QA 1) and implement the new feedback component on Artemis.

-Starting with the prototype design and user feedback round, we iterated over the feedback component to meet the requirements. @default-feedback-component showcases the final version of the feedback component after integrating the feedback from the UI/UX meetings.
+Starting with the prototype design and user feedback round, we iterated over the feedback component to meet the requirements. @default-feedback-component showcases the final version of the feedback component.
+We desinged the component to be flexible and allow for different feedback types with different information (e.g., with or without the reference to the student's submission or a title) to be displayed.

 #figure(caption: [Default feedback component.
 This figure shows three default feedback types: Correct, Needs Revision, and Not Attempted.
 On top of the component, there is the reference to the student's submission if available.
 Then the feedback is displayed with the credits and a title.])[
   #image("../figures/feedback-component/default.png", width: 94%)